pavel-macovschi/checkbox-beautifier/README.md

 </form>
 ```

-##### If you are not going to use bundler like webpack just put a script tag with a module type at the bottom of html page.
+##### If you are not going to use a bundler like a webpack just put a script tag with a module type at the bottom of html page.

 ```html